 Zhi and the water phase

 Yielding and full of potential is the natural quality of water.
-This element generates a candid, watchful, curious and wilful individual.
-Imbalance may manifest as inflexibility, suspicion or being over-opinionated.
-Deficiency will result in isolation, cynicism and lethargy with personality types who lack the ability to be.
+This element generates a candid, watchful, curious and willful individual.
+The imbalance may manifest as inflexibility, suspicion or being over-opinionated.
+A deficiency will result in isolation, cynicism, and lethargy with personality types who lack the ability to be.